Maine Town Spotlight | Hodgdon ME – Aroostook County

 Jim Griffin is the current Hodgdon Maine town manager, has been at the helm of municipal affairs since the early 1990’s.

-Cheryl Cameron is his able assistant.
+Cheryl Cameron was his able assistant who recently retired.
 In Hodgdon Maine if you are a land owner that subdivides your property to create house lots, until the first buildable lot is sold, the real estate taxes are classified, assessed on the lower original farm or wood land status.
 This encourages land owners, builders to create house lots so the town can grow and increase in population.
 It keeps property taxes manageable rather than charging the per individual lot fee like Houlton Maine, some other towns do which discourages the expense of going through subdividing the Maine land.

 At one time, the town of Hodgdon and Linneus shared the same town manager, Ken Knowles.